-- Start and End address of an HWLoop must be 32-bit aligned. - End address of an HWLoop must point to the instruction just after the last one of the loop body. - HWLoop body must contain at least 3 instructions. - When both loops are nested, the End address of the outermost HWLoop (must be #1) must be at least 2 instructions further than the End address of the innermost HWLoop (must be #0), i.e. HWLoop[1].endaddress >= HWLoop[0].endaddress + 8. - No Compressed instructions (RVC) allowed in the HWLoop body. - No jump or branch instructions allowed in the HWLoop body. - No memory ordering instructions (fence, fence.i) allowed in the HWLoop body. - No privileged instructions (mret, dret, ecall, wfi) allowed in the HWLoop body, except for ebreak.
+- Start and End addresses of an HWLoop must be 32-bit aligned. - End Address must be strictly greater than Start Address. - End address of an HWLoop must point to the instruction just after the last one of the HWLoop body. - HWLoop body must contain at least 3 instructions. - When both loops are nested, the End address of the outermost HWLoop (must be #1) must be at least 2 instructions further than the End address of the innermost HWLoop (must be #0), i.e. HWLoop[1].endaddress >= HWLoop[0].endaddress + 8. - HWLoop must always be entered from its start location (no branch/jump to a location inside a HWLoop body). - No HWLoop #0 (resp. #1) CSR should be modified inside the HWLoop #0 (resp. #1) body. - No Compressed instructions (RVC) allowed in the HWLoop body. - No jump or branch instructions allowed in the HWLoop body. - No memory ordering instructions (fence, fence.i) allowed in the HWLoop body.

+• No privileged instructions (mret, dret, ecall, wfi) allowed in the HWLoop body, except for ebreak.